awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-endpointconfig-productionvariant.md

 ## Properties<a name="aws-properties-sagemaker-endpointconfig-productionvariant-properties"></a>

 `AcceleratorType`  <a name="cfn-sagemaker-endpointconfig-productionvariant-acceleratortype"></a>
 The size of the Elastic Inference \(EI\) instance to use for the production variant\.
 EI instances provide on\-demand GPU computing for inference\.
 For more information, see [Using Elastic Inference in Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html)\.
+For more information, see [Using Elastic Inference in Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html)\.
 *Required*: No
 *Type*: String
 *Allowed Values*: `ml.eia1.large | ml.eia1.medium | ml.eia1.xlarge | ml.eia2.large | ml.eia2.medium | ml.eia2.xlarge`